Why We Love It

 Admissions Requirements for a Master’s in Political Science

 So what’s stopping you from going to grad school?
-First of all, you don’t really want to take the GRE or another entrance exam, do you?
+You don’t even need to take the GRE.
+Yes, you read that right.

 Fortunately, you don’t have to.